catprisbrey/Godot4-OpenAnimationLibraries/README.md

 #### What is a "standard game dev skeleton?"

-A heirarchal bone structure, where the bones are properly all in a parent/child chain through the whole body.
+A hierarchical bone structure, where the bones are properly all in a parent/child chain through the whole body.
 This makes IKs work properly in game engines, and is why Unity, Godot, Unreal, Mixamo, and many other softwares encourage you use a game dev skeleton.
 Blender's Rigify does NOT give you a game dev skeleton.

 #### Where can I get a game dev skeleton?